 PSA Method Calculator

 Use this PSA method sensitivity calculator to find your perfect FPS mouse sensitivity in 7 binary-search rounds.
-Free, browser-based, and works for Valorant, CS2, Apex Legends, Overwatch 2, Fortnite, PUBG, and Call of Duty Mobile.
+Free, browser-based, and built for repeatable sensitivity testing.

 Not started